Diffraction instrumentation team

 Previous and current research

-Our team develops instruments and methods for X-ray scattering experiments in collaboration with the EMBL Synchrotron Crystallography Team and the ESRF Structural Biology group, as well as contributing to the development of the EMBL@PETRA-III beamlines in Hamburg.
-An important aspect of our work is to transfer our technologies to industry to make these instruments available to the scientific community worldwide.
+he core activity of our team is to develop instruments and methods for X-ray scattering experiments in collaboration with the Márquez team and with the ESRF Structural Biology group, as well as contributing to the development of the EMBL@PETRA-III beamlines.
+Benefiting from the support of EMBLEM, our mission is also to make our instruments available to the scientific community worldwide.

 Future projects and goals

-In the context of the ESRF MASSIF upgrade program, we plan to equip the EMBL/ESRF BM14 beamline with industrial robotics to test the ‘NewPin’ sample-holder standard and to evaluate in situ CD plate crystal screening.
-Our long-term ambition is to bridge, via CrystalDirect, the Grenoble HTX lab and BM14 in a pilot automated MX facility that can provide full remote service – from crystallisation to data collection.
+Our short-term plan is to open a crystal harvesting platform and a service for in-situ crystal screening.
+A new harvester with extended crystal treatment capabilities will be developed for projects involving ligands or derivatives.
+In the context of the ESRF–MASSIF upgrade program, we plan to equip BM14 with industrial robotics to evaluate the integration of CD and to test ‘NewPin’.
+Our long-term ambition is to bridge, via CD, the Grenoble HTX lab and BM14 in a pilot automated MX facility that provides full remote service – from crystallisation to data collection.